Skip to main content

 To do this, the user must have a role of contributor or higher, to edit the old root document to remove the Publication ID if they want to re-use it for the new root document.

 Since Publication ID's must be unique server-wide, you must first delete the old publication.
-Then, navigate to the document you want to be the new root document and make it a publication, or if already a publication, edit the Publication ID – you can re-use the Publication ID you deleted or you can use a different Publication ID.
+Then, navigate to the document you want to be the new root document and make it a publication, or if already a publication, edit the Publication ID – you can re-use the Publication ID you deleted, or you can use a different Publication ID.

 Publication configuration